 Employees were asked to indicate how likely (4 = very likely, 3 = likely, 2 = unlikely, 1 = very unlikely, don't know) their co-workers would respond to a list of situations.
 Very likely and likely were grouped together as well as unlikely and very unlikely.
-Of the list of situations, employees felt their co-workers would likely get help and resources for a student who told them that they have been assaulted (n = 181, 94.8%).
-Employees felt their co-workers were least likely to talk to a student they suspected was in an abusive relationship (n = 34, 17.9%).
+Of the list of situations, employees felt their co-workers would likely call for help (e.g. call 911) if they hear a neighbor yelling "help" (n = 109, 89.3%).
+Employees felt their co-workers were least likely to talk to a student they suspected was in an abusive relationship (n = 87, 71.3%).

-Figure 2.
-Fellow Employee's Willingness to Help
+Figure 2 Fellow employee's willingness to help

 Employees were asked if their campus had policies and procedures addressing sexual assault.
-Over 94.0% (n = 192) of employees affirmed their campus had policies and procedures addressing sexual assault.
+Over 95.0% (n = 161, 96.4%) of employees affirmed their campus had policies and procedures addressing sexual assault.

 A list was provided to employees and employees were asked to identify, for each item on the list, if they had received information.
-The following items were contained on the list: 1) The definition of sexual assault, 2) How to report a sexual assault, 3) Where to go to get help if you or someone you know is sexually assaulted, 4) To whom you can speak confidentially about a sexual assault, 5) Policies prohibiting sexual assault, and 6) To my knowledge, I have not received information regarding any of the above.
-The definition of sexual assault was most familiar to employees (n = 207, 21.0%).
+The following items were contained on the list: 1) the definition of sexual assault, 2) how to report a sexual assault, 3) where to go to get help if you or someone you know is sexually assaulted, 4) to whom you can speak confidentially about a sexual assault, 5) policies prohibiting sexual assault, and 6) to my knowledge, I have not received information regarding any of the above.
+Results are shown in Figure 3 below.

 Employees were asked what would happen if they reported a student complaint of sexual violence on campus.
-Nearly 25% of all responses indicated the college would take the report seriously (n = 145, 23.0%).
+Over 85% of respondents indicated the college would take the report seriously (n = 108, 85.7%).

-Figure 3.
-Perceptions of the Campus
+Figure 3 Perceptions of the campus